-What happened to the days when the physician dug deep into their wisdom and knowledge base for answers rather than simply prescribing “natural” hormone replacement therapy?
-If you are missing your ovaries and or uterus, or have other extenuating circumstances then there may be reason for hormone replacement, but otherwise the most natural way to balance your hormones permanently is to avoid adding hormones altogether.
+What happened to the days when the physician would dig deep into their wisdom and knowledge base for answers rather than simply prescribing “natural” hormone replacement therapy?
+If you are missing your ovaries and or uterus, or have other extenuating circumstances then there may be a valid reason for hormone replacement, but otherwise the most natural way to balance your hormones permanently is to avoid adding hormones altogether.

 How to Correct Your Ratio 95% of the time

 I get the opportunity to work with a lot women in my practice.
-Most women don’t come in complaining of hormonal imbalance, yet most have an imbalance that appears during the course of treatment.
-95% of the time what shows up in the treatment process is high estrogen.
-The other 5% is low progesterone usually due to excessive stress and there is always the remaining 1% which can be much more complex.
+Most women don’t come in complaining of hormonal imbalance, yet most have an imbalance that appears during the course of treatment and what I find 95% of the time is that what shows up in the treatment process is high estrogen.
+The other 4% is low progesterone usually due to excessive stress and there is always the remaining 1% which can be much more complex.

 So… if I was a female at home reading this article and guessing which was causing my symptoms regarding libido, hair growth, cramping, tenderness, mood swings, etc. I would guess it was high estrogen.

-In fact I would go so far as to say that, even if you are a female that has blood or saliva labs from my natural doctor that said my estrogen was low or even “undetectable” I would still suggest that you are much more likely to have estrogen excess and/or estrogen dysregulation than a progesterone deficiency.
+In fact I would go so far as to say that, even if you are a female that has blood or saliva labs from your doctor that suggest your estrogen is low or even “undetectable” I would still suggest that you are much more likely to have estrogen excess and/or estrogen dysregulation than a true progesterone deficiency.

-This does not mean that you shouldn’t treat your progesterone to estrogen ratio, it just means that in my opinion, the best way to balance your P/E2 ratio is to lower estrogen almost every time.
+This does not mean that you shouldn’t treat your progesterone to estrogen ratio, it just means that in my opinion, the best way to balance your Pg/E2 ratio is to lower estrogen almost every time.